 It’s not just fried bread.

-But Native American delicacies would not begin or stop with fry bread.
-Navajo tribal contributors created fry bread with government-issued rations even held captive at Bosque Redondo at Fort Sumner in New Mexico from 1864 to 1868.
-It has since spread across the united states of America.
+However, Native American delicacies do not begin or stop with fried bread.
+Navajo tribal contributors created fry bread with government-issued rations and were even held captive at Bosque Redondo at Fort Sumner in New Mexico from 1864 to 1868.
+It has since spread across the United States of America.

-Native delicacies encompass the meals of 566 diagnosed US tribes — all based on their intimate knowledge of nourishment grown and hunted wherein they lived.
+Native delicacies encompass the meals of 566 diagnosed U.S. tribes, all based on their intimate knowledge of nourishment grown and hunted where they lived.

-Driven by the developing number of Native American chefs and their social media followings, Native American cuisine is having a revival.
-It may be the united states’ first American delicacies, but it’s also most modern in many approaches.
+Driven by the developing number of Native American chefs and their social media followings, Native American cuisine is reviving.
+It may be the United States’ first American delicacy but is also the most modern in many approaches.

 The new wave